AdamGonda/adamgonda.com/_posts/2022-06-29-Best-code-never-written.md

 # Pen and paper

-Try spending <b>15 minutes</b> with a <b>pen and paper before</b> you start coding, so maybe you can avoid the painful realization after -hopefully just a day but some unfortunate times a week- of coding that you don't know what you're doing and it could be solved match simpler, but not just a few mental hoops simpler, a whole reverse the path in a binary tree simpler.
+Try spending <b>15 minutes</b> with a <b>pen and paper before</b> you start coding, so maybe you can avoid the painful realization after -*hopefully just a day but some unfortunate times a week*- of coding that you solving the wrong problem.

+{% include post-image.html
+  src='tree.jpg'
+  date=page.date
+%}

+Because it is nice that you can reverse a path in a binary tree but it will be always easier to solve a simpler problem, no matter how good you are, your solution always will be more complicated if your mental model of the problem is also are.